OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/excel-api-1-6-requirement-set.md

 ## API list

+The following table lists the APIs in Excel JavaScript API requirement set 1.6.
+To view API reference documentation for all APIs supported by Excel JavaScript API requirement set 1.6 or earlier, see [Excel APIs in requirement set 1.6 or earlier](/javascript/api/excel?view=excel-js-1.6).

 | Class | Fields | Description |
 |:---|:---|:---|
 |[Application](/javascript/api/excel/excel.application)|[suspendApiCalculationUntilNextSync()](/javascript/api/excel/excel.application#suspendapicalculationuntilnextsync--)|Suspends calculation until the next "context.sync()" is called.
 Once set, it is the developer's responsibility to re-calc the workbook, to ensure that any dependencies are propagated.|